-If you ask your attention-seeking child directly, they will sometimes be able to confirm the issue immediately.
+If you ask your attention-seeking child directly, they can sometimes confirm the issue immediately.

 However, other times they may not be aware of the true cause.
-It is especially true for children who are very young.
+It is especially true for very young children.

-In this case, you will need to help them discover what the real issue is.
+In this case, you will need to help them discover the real issue.